Search RHCG Website

 Note - The oral route is not appropriate for high risk, sick, or premature infants.
 In addition, the manufacturers do not recommend this route for babies born to mothers who are taking carbamazepine, phenobarbital, phenytoin, rifampicin or warfarin at the time of delivery.
 If a mother of a baby in any of these categories declines parenteral vitamin K or if a mother declines vitamin K by any route - see later section – ‘Parents who decline vitamin K prophylaxis’.

-Mothers of healthy, mature, infants who decline intramuscular vitamin K should be offered one of the following oral Vitamin K regimens.
+Mothers of healthy, mature, infants who decline intramuscular vitamin K should be offered one of the following oral Vitamin K regimen.

 Intravenous vitamin K